 The aim of the project is to develop technology to evaluate the performance of wind turbines during their operational life.
 The method is based on better understanding of the turbulent wind field at the turbine’s rotors in operating wind farms using spinner anemometry.

-When successful, the monitoring over lifetime can also be used to improve wind turbine design, operation, load control and yield generation, which needs to be researched in a subsequent project.
+When successful, the monitoring over a lifetime can also be used to improve wind turbine design, operation, load control and yield generation, which needs to be researched in a subsequent project.

 Short description of activities